AndreaPrestia/sandlo-db/README.md

 **Configuration**

-Add this part in appsettings.json.
+Add this section in your appsettings.json.

 ```
 "SandloDb": {
     "EntityTtlMinutes": 50
   }
 ```
-The configuration is composed of:

 Property | Type | Context |
 --- | --- | --- |
 EntityTtlMinutes | int | The TTL of the in-memory entities from their creation date. |